label-sleuth/label-sleuth/README.md

 Follow [the instructions on our website](https://www.label-sleuth.org/docs/installation.html).

 ## Setting up a development environment
-The system requires Python 3.8 or 3.9 (other versions are currently not supported and may cause issues).
+The system requires Python 3.9 or higher.
 1. Clone the repository:

    `git clone git@github.com:label-sleuth/label-sleuth.git`